yanbixing/Data-Science-Knowledge-Notes/ranking_system/sysdesign_interview.md

   - Used to define output of model
   - E.g. action rate? value score?
   - If action rate, what action?
 Click? conversion? add-to-cart?
-- Ask what is the form of interface to user / number of items shown to user.
+- ~~Ask what is the form of interface to user / number of items shown to user.~~
-  - Used to determine offline metric
+  - ~~Used to determine offline metric~~
-    - If only one or few: classification metrics
+    - ~~If only one or few: classification metrics~~
-    - If a list of items: ranking metrics
+    - ~~If a list of items: ranking metrics~~
+  - Use both is safer.
+I.e. use classification metric to eval scoring model, use ranking metric to evaluate its ability to ranking.

 Ref: